mmadil/connaisseur/docs/basics.md

 ### Upgrade

-Should you want to make some adjustments to the Connaisseur configuration while Connaisseur is already running, Helm can be used to upgrade the current release.
+The configuration of a running Connaisseur instance can be  updated by a Helm upgrade of the current release:

 ```bash
 helm upgrade connaisseur helm -n connaisseur --wait